top of page

 About Mema

-Mema is a grandmother of six amazing, brilliant, talented, and beautiful grandchildren (aren’t all of our grandchildren the best!), now spanning ages from kindergarten to college.
+Mema is a grandmother of six amazing, brilliant, talented, and beautiful grandchildren (aren’t all of our grandchildren the best!), now spanning ages from kindergarten to nearly finished with college.
 She acquired her grandma name, Mema, when her eldest grandchild was about a year and a half old and could not say grandma, but could say “Mema.”
 She is Mema forever more.

 Mema throws herself into every project 110% and being a grandma is no exception.
 Mema, due to losing most of her family, including all her grandparents in the Holocaust, never knew the love of grandparents, that extra dimension that adds to the positive growth and development of a child, and considers perfecting grandparenting skills an avocation.
 Mema makes it a priority to find as many ways to make each grandchild’s life as good as it can be, which also means keeping their parents, the gatekeepers to the grandchildren, as happy as they can be.